JoshuaSchilz/miniSCIDOM_tensor/README.md

 ## 6. Output files
-- An Output folder with the same name as the image will be created containing the following files
+- An Output folder with the same name as the image will be created, containing the following files
 - ROI_Data.json
   - Containing all the ROI and other parameters used for the reconstruction
-  - can be drag and dropped into the UI to apply it to an Image
+  - can be dragged and dropped into the UI to apply it to an Image
 - rec_light_dist.npy / .tif
   - 3D array of the reconstructed light/dose distribution
-  - .tif file saved for quick viewing in i.e. imageJ
+  - .tif file saved for quick viewing in i.e., ImageJ
 - depthdose.png
   - Depth dose distribution calculated by the mean dose inside the circular ROI (purple curve)
 - ROI_mean.npz